vohai2003/hdp_data_tutorials/tutorials/hdf/kafka-trucking-iot-on-hdf/tutorial-1.md

 ## What is Kafka

 Apache Kafka is an open source publish-subscribe based messaging system responsible for transferring data from one application to another.
-In messaging systems, there are two types of messaging patterns: point to point and publish subscribe.
+In messaging systems, there are two types of messaging patterns: point to point and publish-subscribe.

 **Point to Point** are messages persisted into a queue